SahanaPatil17/internship-learning-journal/Module-06-Data-Analysis/Insights.md

 # Geospatial analysis with Excel

+The geospatial analysis revealed that Starbucks has a significantly larger presence in Manhattan, with around 230 stores compared to approximately 16 McDonald's locations.
+As a result, about two-thirds of Manhattan's population lives closer to a Starbucks store.

+However, despite having fewer locations, McDonald's stores tend to serve more customers per location.
+This indicates that McDonald's stores are positioned in high-density areas where a larger number of potential customers are located nearby.

+The analysis also showed that relocating underperforming stores could improve profitability.
+Strategic repositioning of stores toward areas with higher population coverage could influence the competitive balance between Starbucks and McDonald's in Manhattan.

 ---

 # Geospatial analysis with Python

+The geospatial visualization revealed that Starbucks has a much higher number of stores compared to McDonald’s in New York, especially in the southern part of the city.
+McDonald’s stores were fewer and appeared more concentrated in specific areas.

+Distance analysis showed that some stores are located very close to the Empire State Building, with the nearest Starbucks only a few meters away.
+In contrast, the farthest stores were located more than 13–14 kilometers away.

+Such analysis helps businesses understand market saturation and identify optimal locations for opening new stores.
+By analyzing store density and customer accessibility, companies can make strategic decisions to reduce travel distance for customers and improve store profitability.

 ---

 # Geospatial analysis with QGIS

+Geographic shapefiles are essential for geospatial analysis because they store spatial boundaries along with descriptive attributes such as region names and demographic data.
+These files enable analysts to visualize geographic information and perform location-based analysis.

+The tutorial demonstrated that when shapefiles are unavailable for certain regions, they can be created manually using QGIS digitizing tools.
+This ensures that missing geographic data does not prevent further analysis.

+Exporting shapefiles into formats such as KML enables seamless integration with mapping tools like Google Earth, allowing the created geographic boundaries to be visualized and shared easily.

 ---

 # Network analysis in Python

+The network clustering revealed meaningful communities of actors based on the language and film industries they primarily worked in.
+For example, clusters naturally formed around Hollywood actors, Bollywood actors, Telugu actors, and other regional film industries.

+The analysis also identified actors who frequently collaborated across clusters.
+These actors acted as connectors between different film communities because they worked with actors from multiple industries.

+Such network analysis helps identify influential individuals within networks and understand how different groups are interconnected.
+These insights can be applied to many domains such as social networks, collaboration networks, and organizational structures.

 ---

 # Visualizing Machine Learning

+Machine learning models are often highly accurate but difficult to interpret, which can prevent organizations from adopting them.
+Visualization techniques help bridge this gap by translating complex model outputs into understandable patterns and insights.

+By visualizing clustering results on maps and analyzing relationships between variables, analysts can interpret the characteristics that define each cluster and derive actionable strategies.
+For example, demographic clusters can guide marketing strategies, content targeting, or regional product planning.

+Interactive visualizations that allow users to explore model behavior and adjust parameters help stakeholders better understand how models work, improving trust and adoption of machine learning solutions.

 ---